 Cytophysiology / Lutsenko M.T. // Novosibirsk-Blagoveshchensk, 2011.

-Protein synthesis- one of the main metabolic processes in the cell.
+protein synthesis- one of the main processes of metabolism in the cell.
 This is matrix synthesis.
 Protein synthesis requires DNA, mRNA, tRNA, rRNA (ribosomes), amino acids, enzymes, magnesium ions, ATP energy.
 The main role in determining the structure of a protein belongs to DNA.

 Information about the amino acid sequence in a protein molecule is encoded in the DNA molecule.
-The way information is recorded is called coding.
-The genetic code is a system for recording information about the sequence of amino acids in proteins using the sequence of the location of nucleotides in messenger RNA.
+The method of recording information is called coding.
+The genetic code is a system for recording information about the sequence of amino acids in proteins using the sequence of nucleotides in messenger RNA.

-RNA contains 4 types of nucleotides: A, G, C, U. The composition of protein molecules includes 20 amino acids.
-Each of the 20 amino acids is encoded with a sequence of 3 nucleotides called a triplet or codon.
+The composition of RNA includes nucleotides of 4 types: A, G, C, U. The composition of protein molecules includes 20 amino acids.
+Each of the 20 amino acids is coded for by a sequence of 3 nucleotides called a triplet or codon.
 From 4 nucleotides, 64 different combinations of 3 nucleotides each can be created (4 3 = 64).

 Properties of the genetic code